 However, when solar panels are completely obstructed by snow they cannot produce energy.
 So it's important that snow doesn't remain on your panels to ensure your system can continue making electricity.

 Fortunately, solar panels are smooth, slippery when wet and generally installed facing south or southwest, so when the sun comes out most snow will quickly melt and slide off on its own.
 If there's significant accumulation, however, manual removal may be the best option.
 There are special snow rakes for solar panels that won't damage your panels.
 But depending on the height and slope of your roof, you may want to get professional help with solar panel snow removal.
 Always remember, safety first.

 From super storms to ice sheets to a shifting polar vortex, winter can also bring extreme weather.
 While those conditions can make it challenging for solar systems to produce energy, SunPower has had 30 years to perfect its technology to withstand the elements.

 Product testing is something that SunPower takes seriously.
 Rated No. 1 in durability in third-party testing2, no other home solar technology stands up to the elements better than SunPower even in the most the most challenging conditions: snow, extreme temperatures and 90 mph hurricane-force winds.
 That's one of the reasons our solar technology was chosen for NASA's GROVER exploration of the polar ice cap in Greenland.

 Don't have a home solar system yet?
-Take minute and see how much you can save with SunPower.
+See how much you can save with SunPower using our Solar Calculator.

 1 "Conventional Panel" is a 250W panel, 15.3% efficient, approx. 1.6 m2, made with Conventional Cells.
 "Conventional Cells" are silicon cells that have many thin metal lines on the front and 2 or 3 interconnect ribbons soldered along the front and back.